pact-foundation/pact-jvm/pact-jvm-provider-junit/README.md

 ## Pacts source

-Pact runner will automatically collect pacts: for this purpose there are 2 out-of-the-box options or you can easily add your own Pact source. **Note:** You can only define one source of pacts.
+The Pact runner will automatically collect pacts based on annotations on the test class.
+For this purpose there are 3 out-of-the-box options (files from a directory, files from a set of URLs or a pact broker) or you can easily add your own Pact source.

+**Note:** You can only define one source of pacts per test class.

 ### Download pacts from pact-broker

-To use pacts from Pact Broker annotate test class with `@PactBroker(host="host.of.pact.broker.com", port = 80)`.
+To use pacts from Pact Broker annotate the test class with `@PactBroker(host="host.of.pact.broker.com", port = 80)`.

-_Version 3.2.2/2.4.3+_ you can also specify the protocol, defaults to "http".
+From _version 3.2.2/2.4.3+_ you can also specify the protocol, which defaults to "http".

 #### _Version 3.2.3/2.4.4+_ - Using Java System properties

-The pact broker loaded was updated to allow system properties to be used.
+The pact broker loader was updated to allow system properties to be used for the hostname, port or protocol.
 The port was changed to a string to allow expressions.

 The normal use case changes to:

 ```java